How to Hide From Debt Collection, the Debt Collector, and Creditors

 Here is how you deal with that situation:

-Purchase two prepaid cell phones from TracFone.
-There is no contract involved so you are not locked into any contract.
+Get two no-contract prepaid phones.
 Use one phone for family and friends, use the second only for calling banks, credit card companies and debt collectors.

 Whatever you do, do not transfer your old telephone number.
 You need to break the connection from your old number.